SpiffInc/polyn/polyn_protocol/PROTOCOL.md

 ## Message Validation

-A Polyn client MUST support loading a [JSON Schema](https://json-schema.org/) document for each event.
+A Polyn client MUST support loading a [JSON Schema](https://json-schema.org/) document for each message.
 The Schema Repository SHOULD be a JetStream KeyValue Bucket called `POLYN_SCHEMAS`.
+A Polyn client MUST validate that the entire message is a valid CloudEvent schema.
+It should also validate that the `data` property of the message conforms to a JSON Schema loaded from the KeyValue bucket.

 If the Schema Respository bucket does not exist Polyn MUST raise an exception that says: